elixir-lang/elixir/README.md

     % A bit string generator:
     [n*2 for <<n>> in <<1,2,3,4>>]  % => [2,4,6,8]

-Binary generators are quite useful when you need to organize bit string streams:
+Bit string generators are quite useful when you need to organize bit string streams:

     pixels = <<213,45,132,64,76,32,76,0,0,234,32,15>>
     [{r,g,b} for <<r:8,g:8,b:8>> in pixels ]  % => [{213,45,132},{64,76,32},{76,0,0},{234,32,15}]

+Remember, as strings are binaries and a binary is a special kind of bit string where the number of bit is a multiple of 8, we can also use strings on comprehensions.
+For instance, the example below removes all white space characters from a string:

+    <<c for <<c>> in " hello world ", c != $\s>> % => "helloworld"

 Elixir does its best to hide the differences between list and bit string generators from you.
 However, there is a special case due to Erlang limitation that you need to explicitly tell Erlang that a list is being given as argument: